 Most homes already have what could be defined as “smartness” in existing appliances; most modern washing machines can be pre-programmed and central heating systems are likely to be thermostat controlled or include timers.
 Maybe you even have an automated robotic vaccum, that constantly crawls around your floors sweeping the dust?

 Whilst these things are examples of home automation, they don’t really go far enough to be considered part of a smart home.
-The Smart Home concept takes things a step further by introducing centralised control, constantly monitoring the multiple appliances in your home and switching appliances on and off according, just as you would do yourself.
+The Smart Home concept takes things a step further by introducing centralised control, perhaps for securing your home, constantly monitoring the multiple appliances in your home and switching appliances on and off according, just as you would do yourself.
 So if , for example, light levels fall at dusk, it will lower blinds and switch on lights automatically.
 Or imagine moving between rooms and lights and music coming on as you move around.

 Not everyone will be able to afford a Bill Gates style state of the art smart home built from the ground up, but we can all incorporate a bit of the smart home ethos into our homes.